I never considered myself enthralled.

 I wanted that.

-I marched over to Leslie's after it was over to tell Frank in no uncertain terms that I was done with the booze.
+I marched over to the Villa after it was over to tell Frank in no uncertain terms that I was done with the booze.
 I was done with the drugs.
 No more fuzzy brain.
 No more muddled mind.
 I was a new man.
 The old Kevin was gone.
 Buried.
 Finished.
 The new improved Kevin arose before him now, tall and proud!

 "Frank, I'm gonna quit getting high.
 Straight edge now.
 I can't be drinking anymore.
 I'm done with it."
 I stood in front of him so he had to stop watching TV and pay attention to me.
 The words squeaked out.